truemped/sort-pictures/README.md

 ### Permission denied errors
 - Ensure write permissions to destination directories
 - On Synology, make sure you're running as a user with appropriate permissions

+### Slow processing with large collections
+- Use parallel processing: `--jobs 4` (or higher, up to 16)
+- Monitor system resources - too many jobs can overwhelm slower systems
+- For Synology NAS, start with `--jobs 2` and increase if system handles it well

 ## License